About us

-CNRS is one of the most recognized pro-environmental national NGOs in Bangladesh.
-It was conceptualized in 1993, from Bangladesh Flood Action Plan (FAP16) Environmental Study; and the formal journey started in 1994.
-Since formation, CNRS has been active in this field and has drawn attention of relevant local, national and international actors including government and funding agencies through demonstrating innovations in its approaches and producing tangible learning outcomes.
-On behalf of its General Committee, an Executive Committee (EC) governs CNRS.
-CNRS aims to join with others in influencing the national development strategy towards directions that support sustainable environment in Bangladesh.
+Originally conceptualized in 1993, from the Bangladesh Flood Action Plan (FAP16) Environmental Study; and the formal journey started in 1994.
+Since formation, CNRS has drawn attention of relevant local, national and international actors including government and funding agencies through demonstrating innovations in our nature and community centric approaches and producing tangible learning outcomes.

 Slogan